whatupmiked/mondrian/README.md

 ## Generating the page from your repository
 1. Fork the repository.
-2. Change the value of 'repository' on line 1 in gitlog.js
+2. Change the value of `repository` on line 1 in gitlog.js
 ```javascript
 var repository = "yourusername\yourrepository"
 ```
-3. In a browser like Chrome point your browser to the file-path on your local system. (i.e. file:///SYSTEMPATH/index.html)
+3. In a browser like Chrome point your browser to the file-path on your local system. (i.e. `file:///SYSTEMPATH/index.html`)